Nicole-How/Nicole-How.github.io/README.md

-# website portfolio — take a look!
+# website portfolio — Take A Peek At The Pixels!